 - Trim away any green areas and cut out the core.
 Leave tomatoes whole or cut into halves or quarters.

-- Add ½ tsp Ball® Citric Acid or 2 Tbsp bottled lemon juice to each hot quart jar; ADD ¼ tsp Ball® Citric Acid or 1 Tbsp bottled lemon juice to each hot pint jar.
+- Add ½ teaspoon Ball® Citric Acid or 2 tablespoon bottled lemon juice to each hot quart jar; ADD ¼ teaspoon Ball® Citric Acid or 1 tablespoon bottled lemon juice to each hot pint jar.

 - Pack tomatoes in hot jars, pressing down until space between tomatoes fills with juice leaving 1″headspace.